But Abram said, “O Lord God, what will you give me, for I continue childless, and the heir of my house is Eliezer of Damascus?” Genesis 15:2

 God’s blessings come in the form of natural impossibilities.
 When I hear the promise, I can laugh, because it is so far out of my reach.
 God promises Abram an heir – and then descendants as numerous as the sands of the sea.
 The thought of an heir was ludicrous enough.
 His only heir was a slave of his household.
 When God spoke, Abram and Sarah were too old to bear children.
 Was God serious?
 But Abram believed and his faith that God could do the impossible was credited to him as righteousness.

-I travel and teach a prayer model called Personal Prayer Mapping.
-It gives people the skills to create a customized written prayer for themselves or another person.
-I’m amazed at most every conference how people will answer a question I love to ask during breaks.
+I’m amazed at most every prayer mapping retreat how people answer a question I love to ask during breaks.
 “What are you going to prayer map when you leave here?”
 Most give me an answer like this.
 “What I really need from God is _____________, but I’ve prayed for so long and nothing has happened.
 I’m going to create a prayer map for something less, something safer.”
-I launch into my very animated response that encourages them to prayer map their deepest needs.
+I launch into a very animated response that encourages them to prayer map their deepest needs.

 I need to hear the voice of the God of Abraham.
 He lives in Spirit form, right in my own heart.
 He’s speaking constantly, wooing me to believe, wooing me to hope in Him again.
 He is the One who does the impossible as He rewards the one who perseveres in prayer.